October 20, 2023

 ORCHA has also collaborated with Health Innovation North West Coast on a study on patient consent related to health data,

-“The ability for ORCHA to work more easily and quickly with on-campus organisations like the Hartree Centre and Health Innovation North West, is part of the benefit and opportunity that a naturally collaborative environment like Sci-Tech Daresbury gives to the innovative businesses on the site” says John.
+“We view them and other agencies as natural partners in our efforts to support our supplier network and enhance digital health offerings,” says Tim.“The ability for ORCHA to work more easily and quickly with on-campus organisations like the Hartree Centre and Health Innovation North West, is part of the benefit and opportunity that a naturally collaborative environment like Sci-Tech Daresbury gives to the innovative businesses on the site” says John.
 “This collaborative environment is developed and supported through a range of activities from monthly networking events, specialist forums and support programmes.
 Coupled with a business support team that has both intelligence of the businesses and direct relationships with the management team, makes it easier to bring organisations together where there is natural synergy and opportunity”

 Collaborating with the next generation